Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 Colourful “pom poms” of Yasaka Kōshin-dō

+Now for one of the most vibrant places to see in Kyoto.
 Known colloquially as the “pom pom temple”, you’ll quickly realise these colourful balls adorning Yasaka Koshin-do (full name Daikoku-san Kongo-ji Koshin-do) 八坂庚申堂 aren’t pom poms at all.
-They depict monkeys, actually, and may be a fun one to see when visiting Kyoto with kids!
+They depict monkeys actually, and may be a fun one to see when visiting Kyoto with kids!

 Have you heard of the Three Wise Monkeys in folklore?
 This small temple tucked away in the Higashiyama neighbourhood behind Kiyomizu-dera is dedicated to the guardian warrior of these monkeys.
 The vibrant balls tied to the temple are known in Japanese as kukurizaru, a monkey with bound hands and feet.

 In order for the temple to grant your wish, the custom is to control your “wilder side” by writing one desire you want to sacrifice on a kukurizaru and leave it at the temple.
 It’s believed that by taming this desire, it will disappear and your wish will come true.
-It’s definitely one of the more unusual things to do in Kyoto!
+It’s definitely one of the more unusual things to do in Kyoto off the beaten path!

 NOTE: As this small temple is located within a quiet residential area, please be respectful to its neighbours.
 It’s a good idea to keep noise to a minimum in order to not detract from the spiritual ambience here.